All Episodes

 I'm sorry.

-I said he's a record, so he's always gonna do it perfectly.
+I said he's a rapper, so he's always going to be a target.

-This is a woman that's typing up the court transcript.
+This is the woman that's typing up the court transcript.

 Kind of useless fact right there, but just you kind of get a deeper understanding of how the court system works.